 - Investors may be able to sell their shares, either to another investor or back to the Property Crowdfunding platform.

-I personally like this concept – we can already become a part-owner of a company by buying shares in that company – so it’s great that we can now become a part-owner and landlord of a house, collecting rental income and benefiting from capital gains, without needing to scrape together years of savings for a house deposit.
+This sounds great on the surface.
+We can already become a part-owner of a company by buying shares in that company, and now we can become a part-owner and landlord of a house – collecting rental income and benefiting from capital gains, without needing to scrape together years of savings for a house deposit.

 2. Property Crowdfunding in New Zealand